shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 37

+I've started a new coding project.
+Considering to put it on AWS.

+**Link of the day**

+The Coding Sans Software Development Survey of the 2019 https://codingsans.com/uploads/landing/State-of-Software-Development-2019-final2.pdf

+**Quote of the day:**

+*"There is a big difference between making a simple product and making a product simple."* — Des Traynor

+---

 ### Day 36

 I've revisited all the lesson quizzes because of that "Not submitted" bug, I thought that missed something.